robrwo/Text-Minify-XS/README.md

 my $out = minify( $in );
 ```

-This performs a quick-and-dirty text minifying.
+This is a quick-and-dirty text minifier that removes whitespace in a
+single pass.

-Currently, it only removes leading whitespace and multiple newlines.
+Currently, it only removes leading whitespace (indentation) and
+multiple newlines.

+It does not know recognise any form of markup, comments or text quoting.

 # KNOWN ISSUES